conversationai/perspectiveapi/model_cards/English/toxicity.md

 #### Training data
 Proprietary from Perspective API, which includes comments from a online forums such as Wikipedia and New York Times, with crowdsourced labels of whether the comment is “toxic”, defined as “a rude, disrespectful, or unreasonable comment that is likely to make people leave a discussion”.

+#### Model architecture
+The model is a Convolutional Neural Network (CNN) trained with GloVe word embeddings.

 #### Values
 Community, Transparency, Inclusivity, Privacy, and Topic neutrality.
 Because of privacy considerations, the model does not take into account user history when making judgments about toxicity.